Archaeological phase of landscape restoration project complete!

 Charter Street Cemetery

 Located in the heart of the Charter Street National Register Historic District, Charter Street Cemetery is Salem’s oldest burial ground.
-This 1.47 acre public green space contains one of the New England's finest collection of 17th, 18th and 19th century gravestone art with the oldest stone dating to 1673.
-Notable burials include Judge John Hathorne, who had a prominent role in the witchcraft trials of 1692, Governor Simon Bradstreet, Salem woodcarver and architect Samuel McIntire, and many of Salem's most prominent merchant families of the 18th century including the Forrester, Fiske and Derby families.
+This 1.47 acre public green space contains one of New England's finest collection of 17th, 18th and 19th century gravestone art with the oldest stone dating to 1673.
+Notable burials include Judge John Hathorne, who had a prominent role in the witchcraft trials of 1692, Governor Simon Bradstreet, Salem woodcarver and architect Samuel McIntire, and many of Salem's most prominent 18th century merchant families including the Forrester, Fiske and Derby families.

 In 2017, the City received a Massachusetts Cultural Council Facilities Fund grant to implement Phase II - Landscape Restoration.
 This full restoration work will begin in Spring 2019 and will include upgrades and stabilization of the pathways, installation of in ground lighting, installation and restoration of fencing, and major landscaping improvements.